wingram1/budget-tracker/README.md

 ## About the Project

-Welcome to my Social Network API!
+Welcome to my Budget Tracker!
 This application is a simple-but-effective framework for a social network application.
 Using the API, users can be created and managed, as well as post thoughts and react to other thoughts.

 [Click here to check out the deployed application!](https://shielded-stream-03290.herokuapp.com/)